Which? Travel trusted travel advice

 If your flight takes off with empty seats, ask a member of staff if you can move.
 If you have a reason for needing extra space – for example, you’re tall or pregnant – even better.

-Planes taper off towards the rear, which sometimes means fewer seats to the row – and potentially more space.
-Just be aware that you could end up next to the toilet queue.
+Planes taper off towards the rear, which sometimes means fewer seats to the row – and potentially more space (though you might be near the loos and the queue).

 If you’re travelling in a pair, reserve the aisle and window seats.
 A solo traveller will only book the dreaded middle seat if they have to, so you could score an empty seat between you.
 If your plan is foiled, it’s likely the interloper will be only too happy to swap.